MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/README.md

 ---

-Version 1.0.0 released but waiting approvement from Wordpress Plugin Review Team.
+Version 1.0.0:

----
+- New Order Notification Popup with Sound effect in a custom order page at admin panel.

-To Do: Notication Setting page for refresh time and upload mp3/ogg files option in admin panel.
+- Settings for New Order Notification Popup strings, refresh time of order controller and music file url.